 - Second, make sure that vendor destroys your data in your four walls (see rule one.)

 - Finally, make sure your vendor has the absolute best certifications to keep you protected.
-ISO, NIST, and NAID are great examples.
+ISO, and NIST are great examples.

 Shameless plug time: TechR2 has all those certifications and is compliant with even more standards recognized by the industry the world over.
 Not only that, but we have the only patent in the industry for fully compliant end of life data handling and destruction.
 If you would like to learn more, or for a low-cost assessment of your current processes please contact us!